Gulnara Karimova: Political and diplomatic activities

 From 1995 to 1996, she worked at the Ministry of Foreign Affairs of Uzbekistan.
-In 1998 and from 2000 to 2003, Karimova was counselor at Uzbekistan's Mission to the United Nations.
-From 2003 until 2005 she was minister-counselor at the Uzbek embassy in Moscow, and was adviser to the minister of foreign affairs from 2005 to 2008.
+In 1998, and from 2000 to 2003, Karimova was counselor at Uzbekistan's Mission to the United Nations.
+From 2003 until 2005, she was minister-counselor at the Uzbek embassy in Moscow, and was adviser to the minister of foreign affairs from 2005 to 2008.
 In February 2008, she was appointed deputy foreign minister for international cooperation in cultural and humanitarian affairs.
-In September of the same year, she was named Permanent Representative of Uzbekistan to the United Nations and other international organizations in Geneva and took up the post in December 2008.
+In September of the same year, she was named Permanent Representative of Uzbekistan to the United Nations and other international organizations in Geneva, and took up the post in December 2008.
 In January 2010, she was named Uzbek Ambassador to Spain.
 In 2012, Karimova was honoured with the "Silk Road and Humanitarian Cooperation" Award of the Shanghai Cooperation Organization.

-In 2005, Karimova established the "Centre for Political Studies".
-Karimova is the founder of the Forum of Culture and Arts of Uzbekistan Foundation and chair of its Board of Trustees.
-She has been involved with several other non-governmental organizations on Uzbekistan.
+In 2005, Karimova established the Centre for Political Studies.
+She is the founder of the Forum of Culture and Arts of Uzbekistan Foundation, and chair of its board of trustees.
+She has been involved with several other non-governmental organizations in Uzbekistan.